yalmip/yalmip.github.io/yalmip/tutorials/globaloptimization.md

 +  95 Finishing.
 Cost: -2.5 Gap: 0.46843%
 ````

 The linear relaxations give very poor lower bounds on this problem, leading to poor convergence of the branching process.
 However, for this particular problem, the reason is easy to find.
-The original BMI is homogeneous w.r.t P, and to guarantee a somewhat reasonable solution, we artificially added the constraint '''P&#8805;I'''.
-A better model is obtained if we instead fix the trace of '''P'''.
-This will make the feasible set w.r.t '''P''' much smaller, but the problems are equivalent.
-Note also that we no longer need any artificial constraints on the elements in '''P'''.
+The original BMI is homogeneous w.r.t **P**, and to guarantee a somewhat reasonable solution, we artificially added the constraint **P>=I**.
+A better model is obtained if we instead fix the trace of **P**.
+This will make the feasible set w.r.t **P** much smaller, but the problems are equivalent.
+Note also that we no longer need any artificial constraints on the elements in **P**.

 ````matlab
 F = [P>=0, A'*P+P*A <= -2*t*P, 100 >= t >= 0];
 F = [F, trace(P)==1];